ikmich/db2objection/README.md

 # db2objection

 Generate [ObjectionJS](https://vincit.github.io/objection.js/) models from database tables.
+_(Note: This is an ESM package from v0.1.0)_

 ## Install

-Install cli globally with npm or yarn.
+Install cli globally with npm, yarn or your preferred package manager.

 ```shell
 $ npm install -g db2objection